 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
-A summary of the adjusted misstatements was provided to management on August 5, 2016 and management has corrected all such misstatements.
+Management has corrected all such misstatements, including those considered to be material, either individually or in the aggregate, to the financial statements taken as a whole.